HOTNASCAR.com, Racing ReferenceMarch 2026🇺🇸 USSports Analytics

 The 2026 NASCAR Cup Series season is underway with the Shriners Children's 500 at Phoenix completed (March 8-9).
 The playoff race heats up as drivers jockey for the top 16 spots.
 With 100K+ searches for "nascar race today" in the US, fan interest is high.
 This calculator helps you project whether your driver is on pace for the playoffs.

 The NASCAR Cup Series points system (2017-present) awards 40 points to the race winner, 35 for 2nd, 34 for 3rd, decreasing by 1 down to 26th place (1 point).
 Positions 27th-36th each receive 1 point.
 Stage winners earn 10 bonus points per stage, with 2 stages per race.
 Race wins lock in a playoff spot; the top 16 by points also qualify after 26 regular season races.
-The 2025 playoff cutline was approximately 770 points.
+After 26 races, 16th place has typically landed in the 750–800 point band (2025 near 770).

 This calculator projects your regular season total by combining current points with expected points per race (based on average finish) and projected stage bonus.
-Playoff qualification probability is estimated against the historical cutline range of 750-800 points.
+Playoff qualification probability is estimated against that historical season-end band (750–800 pts; default midpoint 770)—not against mid-season standings totals.

 40